This section of the User Manual introduces the HubNet system and includes instructions to set up and run a HubNet activity.

 For more information on participatory simulations and their learning potential, please visit the Participatory Simulations Project web site.

 NetLogo is a programmable modeling environment.
 It comes with a large library of existing simulations, both participatory and traditional, that you can use and modify.
 Content areas include social science and economics, biology and medicine, physics and chemistry, and mathematics and computer science.
 You and your students can also use it to build your own simulations.
+For more about NetLogo, see the NetLogo Users Manual.

 In traditional NetLogo simulations, the simulation runs according to rules that the simulation author specifies.
 HubNet adds a new dimension to NetLogo by letting simulations run not just according to rules, but by direct human participation.